shayaanhu/CS382-A2/dvwa-security-lab/README.md

 ```

 What I saw:
-- The HTTP request just sends the data directly—no TLS handshake, nothing.
+- The HTTP request just sends the data directly.
+No TLS handshake at all.
 - The HTTPS request does a TLS negotiation first before sending any HTTP data.
 - HTTPS needed the `-k` flag because the cert is self-signed and not trusted by default.

 What this means:
 - **HTTP:** Anyone on the network can read or modify the traffic.
 No encryption at all.
 - **HTTPS:** Traffic is encrypted and integrity-protected, so credentials and cookies are safe from passive interception.
-- **Important:** HTTPS does NOT fix server-side bugs like SQLi, XSS, or command injection—it only protects data in transit.
+- **Important:** HTTPS does NOT fix server-side bugs like SQLi, XSS, or command injection.
+It only protects data in transit.

 ---